Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/1-call-api-roles/README.md

 ### Angular RoleGuard and protected routes for role-based access control

-The client application Angular SPA has a [role.guard.ts](./SPA/src/app/role.guard.ts) component that checks whether a user has the right privileges to access a protected route.
+The client application Angular SPA has a [role.guard.ts](./SPA/src/app/role.guard.ts) component that checks whether a user belongs to the required role(s) to access a protected route (see also: [base.guard.ts](./SPA/src/app/base.guard.ts)).
 It does this by checking `roles` claim the ID token of the signed-in user:

 ```typescript
 @Injectable()